ChonC/SPA/README.md

-SPA Fractal Personal Automation Algorithm
+SPA - Fractal Smart Personal Automation Algorithm
 ==============================
 Record your Smart Decision Processes, store them in a computing device, and automate them.
 A computing device can do the work much faster for you.